Shopping Cart

 • Pasta: The acidity of tomatoes in pasta sauces pairs well with the acidity of wines like Chianti, creating a delicious harmony.
 Wines with herbaceous notes, such as Cabernet Franc, can complement pasta dishes with green vegetables or pesto.

-Serving and Enjoying Dry Red Wine
+Dry Red Wine Serving

 Serving dry red wine at the correct temperature is essential for maximum enjoyment.
 Typically, fuller-bodied reds, such as Cabernet Sauvignon and Shiraz, are served below room temperature, around 60-65°F (15-18°C).
 Medium-bodied reds, such as Merlot and Tempranillo, should be served at about 55-60°F (13-15°C).
 Serving wine too warm can make the alcohol overpowering, while serving it too cool can mute its flavours and aromas.
 Investing in a wine thermometer can help ensure your wine is served at the perfect temperature every time.

-Dry Red Wine Varieties
+Dry Red Wine FAQ

 Which red wine is dry?